MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

 ---
-title: "Durable subscription (Retain History)"
+title: "Durable subscriptions"
-description: "How to configure history retention to set up durable subscriptions in Materialize"
+description: "How to enable lossless, durable subscriptions to your changing results in Materialize"
 menu:
   main:
     parent: 'sql-patterns'